Breast Augmentation Surgery

 - The inframammory approach works well for patients with well-defined breast creases.

 No, each implant manufacturer gives a range of the amount to which you can fill the implant (for example, 320-340 cc).
-Dr. Spence's preference is for optimal fill to the manufacturers specifications, which would be as close to 340 cc in the example given.
+Our doctor's preference is for optimal fill to the manufacturers specifications, which would be as close to 340 cc in the example given.

 A breast augmentation can affect your ability to produce milk; in addition, a breast augmentation does not prevent your breasts from sagging after pregnancy.
 If you are planning a future pregnancy, discuss this with your surgeon.